PaulESantos/redbookperu/README.md

 ### Getting Started

-After installing the ppendemic package, you can load it into your R session using:
+After installing the `redbookperu` package, you can load it into your R session using:

 ``` r